dddrrreee/cs140e-win19/homeworks/1-bootloader/README.md

 You'll write a simple system to log each `get32` and `put32` to device memory and verify that the addresses you read and write, the order you do so, and the final values written are identical to everyone else in the class.
-By checking equivalance we know that if one person gets it right, and everyone is equivalant, that everyone is right.
+By checking equivalence we know that if one person gets it right, and everyone is equivalent, that everyone is right.
 Monday's lab 4 will be over this part.